 Judging for this year’s garlic producers will once again be overseen by Head Judge Penny Woodward.
 Ms Woodward has been head judge of garlic with the Australian Food Awards since the Awards’ inception in 2016 and her experience, not only as a judge, but as a specialist in the industry, is well respected and much sought after.

-Ms Woodward is the patron of the Herb Society of Victoria, a board member of the Australian Garlic Industry Association, on the management committee of the Horticultural Media Association of Victoria, and is the Horticultural Editor of ABC’s Gardening Australia.
+Ms Woodward is the patron of the Herb Society of Victoria, a board member of the Australian Garlic Industry Association, on the management committee of the Horticultural Media Association of Victoria, and is the Horticultural Editor of ABC’s Organic Gardener.

 For participating producers, the awards offers the opportunity to benchmark products, receive invaluable feedback from industry experts, and promote their award winning produce with the Australian Food Awards’ seal of excellence.